SEO Glossary

 Search Engine Glossary – D

 Dead Link: A hyperlink on a website that leads to nowhere.
 These links automatically throw up a 404 – Page Not Found Error.
-Dead links often occur as a result of pages being moved from a website or purely as a result of the negligence on the site administrators’ part.
-(I am in no way saying that I have never left a few dead links on my sites BTW ; )
+Dead links often occur due to pages being moved from a website or purely due to the negligence on the site administrators’ part.
+(I am in no way saying that I have never left a few dead links on my sites, BTW ; )

-Domain: A domain name, (also referred to as URL or URI) is the naming given to a website.
+Domain: A domain name (also referred to as URL or URI) is the name given to a website.
 For instance http://www.google.co.uk ; )

-Dynamic Page: A page that generates content taken from a database.
-This is done *on the fly* as and when a website visitor requests that page.
+Dynamic Page: A page that generates content from a database on the fly, as and when a website visitor requests it.

 Directory Submission: Directory submission is an SEO (Search Engine Optimization) technique that involves submitting a website URL and related details to online directories or web directories.
 These directories categorize websites based on their subject matter, industry, or geographical location.